Gransmoor

-Gransmoor is a hamlet in the East Riding of Yorkshire, England.
+Gransmoor is a hamlet and former civil parish, now in the parish of Burton Agnes, in the East Riding of Yorkshire, England.
 It is situated approximately 6 mi south-west of the town of Bridlington and 3 mi south-east of the village of Burton Agnes.

-Gransmoor forms part of the civil parish of Burton Agnes.
+In 1931 the parish had a population of 83.

 In 1823 Gransmoor was in the parish of Burton Agnes and the Wapentake of Dickering.
 Population was 85, which included six farmers and a carrier who operated between the hamlet and Bridlington once weekly.
 By 1840 population was 93, again with six farmers.
 A chapel was built in 1839 by the owner of all 1100 acre of hamlet land.

+Gransmoor was formerly a township in the parish of Burton-Agnes, from 1866 Gransmoor was a civil parish in its own right, on 1 April 1935 the parish was abolished and merged with Burton Agnes.

+The name Gransmoor derives from the Old English Grantesmōr or Grentesmōr meaning 'Grante's' or 'Grente's moor'.